Esri/calcite-app-components/PROJECT_GUIDELINES.md

 #### Issues

-There are [templates](https://github.com/Esri/calcite-app-components/issues/new/choose) for new issues that should be followed for consistency.
+We have created [templates](https://github.com/Esri/calcite-app-components/issues/new/choose) for new issues for everyone to follow for consistency.

 #### Commits